jrpool/jsonresume-theme-a11y/README-workflowb.md

 The named object’s value is an array of objects, each of which has `authors`, `title`, `date`, `publisher`, and `url` properties.
 The `authors` value is an array of strings.
 The other properties’ values are strings.
 The `date` value is a date, and the `url` value is a URL.

 The property will be rendered as a succession of 3-line blocks.
 In each block, the first line is the authors’ names, separated by commas.
 The second line is the publication title (not in quotation marks), as a link to the URL that is the `url` value.
 The third line is the publisher and the publication date, separated by a colon.
 If you want an article title quoted, you can include quotation marks in the `title` value.

+###### Introductory lists (`introLists`)

+The named object’s value is an array of objects, each of which has `introTopic` and `list` properties.
+The `introTopic` value is a stringable.
+The `list` property’s value is an array of strings.

+The property will be rendered as a succession of blocks.
+In each block, the first line the `introTopic` value in a medium-size bold font.
+The remaining lines are a bulleted list of the elements in the `list` array.

+###### Affiliations (`headedGroupLists`)

+In this version this structure is identical to that of `introLists`, except that the property names are `organization` and `roles` (rather than `introTopic` and `list`).

+The reason for the separate existence of this format is an intent to elaborate it in a future version, such as by permitting the inclusion of start and end dates of roles.
+Making this format distinct from `introLists` minimizes the revisions that would be required in a source file when such elaborations are added.

 ##### Integrated formats